LambdaHack/LambdaHack/README.md

 The Haskell Platform[7].
 Get the library from Hackage[3] as follows

     cabal update
-    cabal install LambdaHack
+    cabal run LambdaHack

-For a newer snapshot, clone the source code from github[5] and run `cabal install` from the main directory.
+For a newer snapshot, clone the source code from github[5] and run `cabal run LambdaHack` from the main directory.
+Alternatively, if you'd like to develop in this codebase, the following speeds up the turn-around a lot

+    cp cabal.project.local.development cabal.project.local
+    cabal install cabal-plan

+and then compile with

+    cabal build .

+and run the game with

+    make play

 There is a built-in black and white line terminal frontend, suitable for teletype terminals or a keyboard and a printer (but it's going to use